 server {

-# Ports to listen on, uncomment one.
+# Ports to listen on

 listen 443 ssl http2;